Kangsabati River

-Kangsabati River (Pron:/ˌkæŋsəˈbɑːtɪ/) (also variously known as the Kãsai and Cossye) rises from the Chota Nagpur plateau in the state of West Bengal, India and passes through the districts of Purulia, Bankura, Paschim Medinipur and Purba Medinipur in West Bengal before draining in the Bay of Bengal.
+Kangsabati River (Pron:/ˌkæŋsəˈbɑːtɪ/) (also variously known as the Kãsai and Cossye) rises from the Chota Nagpur plateau in the state of West Bengal, India and passes through the districts of Purulia, Bankura, Jhargram, Paschim Medinipur and Purba Medinipur in West Bengal before draining in the Bay of Bengal.

 Course

 The river's headwaters are on the Chota Nagpur Plateau in Purulia district, near the city of Jhalda, where the smaller rivers Saharjhor and Girgiri join together.
 From there, it passes through Bankura district, passing the towns of Purulia, Khatra and Ranibandh.
 At Binpur it is joined by the Bhairabbanki, and at Keshpur the river splits into two.

-The northern branch flows through the Daspur area, where it is known as the Palarpai.
+The northern branch flows through the Daspur area, where it is known as the Palashpai Canal.
 This branch eventually flows into the Rupnarayan River.
 The other branch, still called the Kangsabati, flows in a south-easterly direction.
 Eventually, it meets the Keleghai River, and the junction of the two forms the Haldi River, which flows into the Bay of Bengal at Haldia.